The Bankrate promise

 3. Shop around

-You can’t know a good deal without doing some research.
-Start by learning what your existing bank has to offer.
-Then compare that to what the average CD pays.
-If your bank offers rates that are significantly higher than the average, your bank is offering good deals.
+Getting a good deal requires research.
+See what your bank is offering, then compare that to what the average CD pays.
+Look for a bank that offers rates significantly higher than the national average.

-CDs are smart investments if you don’t want to lose your principal amount.
-CDs provide safety in the form of principal protection if the account is insured by the Federal Deposit Insurance Corp.
-(FDIC) and within insured limits.
-Each depositor at an FDIC bank is insured to at least $250,000 per insured bank, according to the FDIC.
+CDs are smart investments if you don’t want to risk your principal.
+A CD opened at a bank insured by the Federal Deposit Insurance Corp.
+(FDIC), for example, provides safety to consumers.
+Each depositor at an FDIC bank is insured to at least $250,000 per insured bank, per ownership category, according to the FDIC.

-Community banks, perhaps looking to build better relationships, may offer CDs with attractive rates to people in specific cities or counties.
+Local banks and credit unions may offer bonuses and special rates typically reserved for larger deposits.
+Community banks may offer CDs with attractive rates to consumers in specific cities or counties.

 7. Avoid automatic rollovers

-“We don’t necessarily want to take on a lot of risk by investing it, but we’d like to earn a little more interest,” Zangardi Haynes says.
+“We don’t necessarily want to take on a lot of risk by investing it, but we’d like to earn a little more interest,” says Spark Financial Advisors’ Zangardi Haynes.

-Money that you won’t need for at least five years will likely earn a higher yield in other investments, such as stocks, mutual funds or ETFs, but this isn’t guaranteed.
+Money you won’t need for at least five years could earn a higher return in other investments, such as stocks, mutual funds or ETFs, but those strategies offer no guaranteed return.

 9. Choose an online bank

-Online banks tend to offer higher yields and lower fees.
-That’s generally because they don’t carry the same overhead costs compared with walk-in branches, and they can pass on that savings to customers.
+Online banks tend to offer higher yields and lower fees, generally because they have less overhead, compared with brick-and-mortar banks, and can pass on that savings to customers.